mk270/whitakers-words/programme.md

        This option instructs the program to only Output those words that it cannot resolve.
 Of course, it has to do processing on all words, but those that are found (with prefix/suffix, if that option in on) will be ignored.
-The purpose of this option is t allow a quick look to determine if the dictionary and process is going to do an acceptable job on the current text.
+The purpose of this option is to allow a quick look to determine if the dictionary and process is going to do an acceptable job on the current text.
 It also allows the user to assemble a list of unknown words to look up manually, and perhaps augment the system